YassineDeriouch/Farm_Sensors_ManagementSystem/README.md

 # Farms Management System
-Small web app based on RESTful API to manage farms, users, sensors, and sensors categories.
+Small web app based on REST API to manage farms, users, sensors, and sensors categories.
-All CRUD operations have been implemented for all entities, but only Farm CRUD has been implemented on the client side using Html, CSS, bootstrap, and javascript.
+All CRUD operations have been implemented in the backend but consumed only Farm CRUD on the client side.
-The API can be consumed by any client-side type ( web, mobile ...)

 ## Backend technologies
 - java: Spring boot